ChronoLogic12/tippy-tea-subscription/README.md

 - For the AWS deployment configuration the project reduced scope of static file hosting by comparison to the 'boutique ado Code Institute' tutorial project and so I was able to follow the same steps omitting media file configuration.
 - After configuration I retrieved the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY keys via the text download and inserted them into my heroku config vars.

+## Potential Future Features

+- Admin portal to manage product details within the app with business UI.
+- Branded and styled email templates for a better customer experience.
+- Expand product range to include individual items (tea brewing accessories, merchandise etc) in addition to the subscriptions.

 ## Credits